Emergency Veterinary Partners

 Emergency animal care in Bakersfield is just like a human doctor's office—it can be unpredictable and you may have to wait.

-It is essential to call ahead to find out whether we are able to provide same-day care for your dog or cat.
+You may want to call ahead to find out if a hospital is able to provide same-day care for your dog or cat.

 New Patients Welcome